-- classroom observation by the Inclusion Leader , and senior leaders. - ongoing assessment of progress made by intervention groups. - work sampling on a termly basis. - scrutiny of planning. - teacher meeting with the Inclusion Leader. - informal feedback from all staff. - pupil interviews when setting new Iearning plans or reviewing existing targets. - pupil progress tracking using assessment data (whole-school processes). - monitoring learning plans and targets, evaluating the impact of children's progress. - attendance records and liaison with EWO. - regular meetings about pupils' progress between the Inclusion leader and the head teacher. - head teacher's report to parents and governors .
+- Classroom observation by the Inclusion Leader, and senior leaders. - Ongoing assessment of progress made by intervention groups. - Scrutiny of books and planning. - Teachers and LSA's meeting with the Inclusion Leader. - Informal feedback from all staff. - Pupil interviews when setting new learning plans or reviewing existing targets. - Pupil progress tracking using assessment data (whole-school processes). - Monitoring learning plans and targets, evaluating the impact of children's progress. - Attendance records and liaison with EWO. - Regular meetings about pupils' progress between the Inclusion leader and the Headteacher. - Headteacher's report to parents and governors.